devenkhatri/dhimahi-preview-site/content/insights/sme-ai-time-savings.md

 tags: ["AI", "Automation", "SME", "Productivity"]
 ---

-# How SMEs Can Save 5+ Hours/Week with AI

 Start with small, repetitive tasks: follow-up emails, lead qualification, content drafts, and weekly reports.
 Pilot one workflow at a time, measure the time saved, then scale.